fachrysann/Car-Detection/README.md

 # 🚗 Near Real-Time Vehicle Detection from Jakarta’s Traffic CCTVs

 ## 📖 Introduction
 This project demonstrates a **near real-time vehicle detection** system using live public CCTV feeds from across Jakarta.
-Leveraging the lightweight **YOLOv8n (Nano)** model, the system is optimized for fast inference on modest hardware.
+Leveraging the lightweight **YOLOv11s (Small)** model, the system is optimized for fast inference on modest hardware.
 While it trades off some accuracy for speed, it remains highly effective for scalable traffic monitoring and analysis.

 ---